-We are delighted to announce the talented and accomplished winners of the
+We are delighted to announce the talented and accomplished winner of the 2017 United College

-The Joseph Garofalo Scholarship Award of $ 3,000 is awarded to:
+The UCE Leadership Award of $ 3,000 is awarded to

 With a GPA 3.77 Alexandra (Allie) Carter will complete her Associate Degree in Fashion Business Management in May 2016 and pursue a BA in International Fashion

 Business Management starting in the fall (studying at Polimoda –Florence during her junior year).